 An online presence audit checks whether your brand is visible, understandable, and trustworthy across the places buyers use to form an opinion.

-Use this as an online presence audit checklist, a digital presence audit, a social media visibility audit, and a website trust audit in one workflow.
-Those phrases sound like separate projects, but buyers experience them as one public credibility layer.
+Think of this as a unified checklist for your digital presence, social visibility, and website trust.
+While those sound like separate projects, buyers experience them as a single, public credibility layer.

-That includes your own website, search results, AI answer surfaces, social profiles, public mentions, reviews, competitor context, and the conversion path after someone lands on your site.
+That layer includes your website, search results, AI answer surfaces, social profiles, public mentions, reviews, competitor context, and the conversion path after someone lands on your site.

 The mistake is treating those as separate projects.

-SEO tells you whether people can find the brand.
-AI visibility tells you whether machines can understand and cite the brand.
-Social proof tells you whether the public web supports the brand's claims.
-Conversion trust tells you whether the site turns that attention into action.
+SEO determines if people can find the brand.
+AI visibility determines if machines can understand and cite the brand.
+Social proof determines if the public web supports the brand's claims.
+Conversion trust determines if the site turns that attention into action.

 If one layer is weak, the others have to work harder.